A nation of laws.

 The latest from the campaign trail.

-Elk Grove Citizen profiles Ralph's candidacy ahead of the June 2 Republican primary — his case for experience, electability, and a return to common-sense representation for California's 7th.
+EG Citizen profiles Ralph ahead of the June 2 Republican primary — his case for experience and a return to common-sense representation.

-After the Sacramento candidate forum, the choice came into focus.
 "A position in Congress is not the job one gets while in college.
 The stakes are higher.
-We cannot afford to water down our votes by splitting them between two Republicans."
+We cannot afford to split our votes between two Republicans."

-Knock a door.
-Make a call.
-Host a meet-and-greet on your porch.
+Knock on doors.
 Every hour adds up — pick where you fit.

 This is not amateur hour — and there are no rookie mistakes.
 The primary is on June 2, 2026, and the math is simple: a unified Republican vote is the path back to a CD7 seat we have not held in a generation.